IEEE 802.15.4: The physical layer

 The original 2003 version of the standard specifies two physical layers based on direct-sequence spread spectrum (DSSS) techniques: one working in the 868/915 MHz bands with transfer rates of 20 and 40 kbit/s, and one in the 2450 MHz band with a rate of 250 kbit/s.

 The 2006 revision improves the maximum data rates of the 868/915 MHz bands, bringing them up to support 100 and 250 kbit/s as well.
 Moreover, it goes on to define four physical layers depending on the modulation method used.
-Three of them preserve the DSSS approach: in the 868/915 MHz bands, using either binary or QPSK offset quadrature phase-shift keying (the second of which is optional); in the 2450 MHz band, using QPSK.
+Three of them preserve the DSSS approach: in the 868/915 MHz bands, using either binary or, optionally, offset quadrature phase-shift keying (QPSK); in the 2450 MHz band, using QPSK.

-An optional alternative 868/915 MHz layer is defined using a combination of binary keying and amplitude-shift keying (thus based on parallel, not sequential spread spectrum, PSSS).
+An optional alternative 868/915 MHz layer is defined using a combination of binary keying and amplitude-shift keying (thus based on parallel, not sequential, spread spectrum; PSSS).
 Dynamic switching between supported 868/915 MHz PHYs is possible.